-All entering students are required to attend the Physics Department's graduate student orientation, which is held the week prior to the start of the Fall semester.
-Students will be informed of the date, time, and place of the Graduate School's GTA Workshop and the departmental orientation session by July 15, if entering in the Fall semester.
+All entering students are required to attend the Physics Department's graduate student orientation, usually on the morning of the first day of the mandatory GTA workshop offered by the Graduate School each fall semester.
+Students will be informed of the date, time, and place of the Graduate School's GTA Workshop and the departmental orientation session once the departmental offer has been accepted by the student.

 Each incoming student is assigned to a faculty member of the Graduate Committee who will serve as the student's temporary advisor.
 The faculty member will monitor the student's academic progress and will be available for advice and consultation.
-Students should meet monthly with their temporary advisors (scheduling the meeting time is the student's responsibility).
+Student should meet monthly with their temporary advisor (scheduling the meeting time is the student's responsibility).
 Students can only drop a class with their (temporary) advisor's and the Graduate Program director's consent.